aashish-bidap/Real-Time-Twitter-Analysis-Dashboard/README.md

 # Title : Real Time Twitter Data Analysis Pipeline

-Objective of this project is built a real time streaming data pipeline in order to
+Objective of this project is to implement a real time streaming data pipeline in order to
 - Analyse trending User Mentions, Hashtags
 - Most retweeted Tweets
 - Sentiment of the Tweets using Twitter data.